-Parents are required to contact the Year Adviser/Head Teacher Teaching and Learning if ongoing attendance issues occur.
-If it is a prolonged illness then medical certificates are required.
+Parents are required to contact the Year Adviser/Head Teacher Welfare if ongoing attendance issues occur.
+If it is a prolonged illness, then medical certificates are required.

 b.
-Exemption from Attendance at School (refer Guidelines for Leave p 29)
+Exemption from Attendance at School

 Principals, Directors, Public School and Executive Directors (School) may grant exemption due to: